-HIGHLAND PARK — Robert Anthony Brown was 24 when he was shot and killed after leaving a gay bar, The Bon Mot, in November 1983.
-Brown’s murder near Figueroa Street and Avenue 41 was never solved.
-But his killing and that of another gay may, Richard Lee, who was shot two years earlier near Figueroa and Avenue 43, prompted friends and neighbors who were not satisfied with the LAPD’s response to form the Uptown Gay and Lesbian Alliance.
+HIGHLAND PARK — Robert Anthony Brown was 24 when he was shot and killed after leaving a gay bar, The Bon Mot, near Figueroa Street and Avenue 41 in November 1983.
+His killing and that of another gay may, Richard Lee, who was shot two years earlier near Figueroa and Avenue 43, prompted friends and neighbors who were not satisfied with the LAPD’s response to form the Uptown Gay and Lesbian Alliance.
 The group lives on, and now there’s a proposal to rename the intersection of Figueroa and Avenue 41 in honor of Brown and the alliance.

 A City Council motion presented by Councilman Gil Cedillo includes background on the 1983 and the community’s response: